-As mayor I will demand real and meaningful ethics reform.
+As Mayor, I will demand real and meaningful ethics reform.
 That won’t just start when I am elected mayor.
 I decided to lead by example from day one of my campaign.
-I will not accept any contributions or seek out the endorsement of any of special interests.
+I will not accept any contributions or seek out the endorsement of any of special interest groups.
 I am 100% self-funding my campaign.
 I will only work for you, my fellow Houstonians.

-I will also donate my entire mayoral salary to a randomly selected Houstonian every year or to a community or cause.
-We can all be involved in that decision!!
+I will also donate my entire mayoral salary back to the community.
+We can all be involved in this decision!
 I will also work to lower the mayoral salary for the long term.
 Houston has one of the highest mayoral salaries in the country – some of that money would be better spent on neighborhood services.

 Houston voters decided firefighters deserve a raise.
-Tony will stop spending city money on waste and lawsuits, and instead will keep his word and give them their raise.
+I will stop spending city money on waste and lawsuits, and instead will keep my word and give them their raise.

 Prop B and Pay Parity

-During the last mayoral election cycle, the firefighters endorsed Mayor Turner and worked very hard to elect him.
+During the last mayoral election cycle, the firefighters endorsed Mayor Turner and worked very hard to get him elected.
 Turner made many promises to the fire union.
-Turner ultimately won by approximately 4,000 votes, and the firefighters would argue that they had a significant role in that win.
+Turner ultimately won by approximately 4,000 votes, and the firefighters would argue that they played a significant role in that win.
 Almost as soon as he was elected, Turner worked with his colleagues in Austin to address the impending pension crisis.
-In so doing, the firefighters argue that he took from their almost fully funded pension, and used that money to help fix the failing pensions of both the police and municipal workers.
+In so doing, the firefighters argue that he took from their almost fully funded pension and used that money to help fix the failing pensions of both the police and municipal workers.
 Needless to say, the firefighters were not happy, and rightly felt betrayed by Turner.

 As one would expect, when it came time for the firefighter union to negotiate with the city for a new contract, there were already hard feelings because of the pension issue.
 According to the fire union, the city refused to reasonably negotiate.
 No matter what actually happened, what is clear is that an impasse was reached.
 Once there was an impasse, the fire union requested arbitration.
 The city refused.
 At this point, the fire union decided to take matters in their own hands and seek pay parity with the voters, via Prop B. After quickly collecting the required signatures, the fire union presented them to the city.
 Nothing happened, despite tens of thousands of Houstonians indicating through petition that Prop B at least deserved a vote.
 Because the city refused to certify the petition signatures, the fire union then was forced to sue the city and Mayor Turner to force the city to put Prop B on the ballot.
 That lawsuit succeeded.
 Mayor Turner’s inability to competently handle the issue with the firefighters was a major failure.
 There should have never been a situation where a large segment of city workers, whose budget exceeds $500 million, should feel compelled to go to the ballot box for a raise.
 A mayor is supposed to lead.
 Turner did not.